Oluwabukunmige/Python-Hacks/README.md

-# Working-with-Excel-Sheets
+# Python Hacks
-This Repository contains code for the blog post on how to extract information from Excel sheets
+This Repository contains code snippets for the blog posts on how various python hacks